Subjectivity and objectivity (philosophy): In social sciences

+Being "Objective" has several meaning, it can refer to value neutrality (impartiality) or to truth (as opposed to subjective opinions).

 Subjectivity is an inherently social mode that comes about through innumerable interactions within society.
 As much as subjectivity is a process of individuation, it is equally a process of socialization, the individual never being isolated in a self-contained environment, but endlessly engaging in interaction with the surrounding world.

 Culture is a living totality of the subjectivity of any given society constantly undergoing transformation.
 Subjectivity is both shaped by it and shapes it in turn, but also by other things like the economy, political institutions, communities, as well as the natural world.

 Though the boundaries of societies and their cultures are indefinable and arbitrary, the subjectivity inherent in each one is palatable and can be recognized as distinct from others.
 Subjectivity is in part a particular experience or organization of reality, which includes how one views and interacts with humanity, objects, consciousness, and nature, so the difference between different cultures brings about an alternate experience of existence that forms life in a different manner.
 A common effect on an individual of this disjunction between subjectivities is culture shock, where the subjectivity of the other culture is considered alien and possibly incomprehensible or even hostile.

 Political subjectivity is an emerging concept in social sciences and humanities.
 Political subjectivity is a reference to the deep embeddedness of subjectivity in the socially intertwined systems of power and meaning.
 "Politicality", writes Sadeq Rahimi in Meaning, Madness and Political Subjectivity, "is not an added aspect of the subject, but indeed the mode of being of the subject, that is, precisely what the subject is."

 Scientific objectivity is practicing science while intentionally reducing partiality, biases, or external influences.
 Moral objectivity is the concept of moral or ethical codes being compared to one another through a set of universal facts or a universal perspective and not through differing conflicting perspectives.

 Journalistic objectivity is the reporting of facts and news with minimal personal bias or in an impartial or politically neutral manner.